wasmerio/sonde-rs/README.md

 `.note.stapstd` section.
 When registering a probe, USDT tool (like `dtrace`, `bcc`, `bpftrace` etc.) will read the ELF section, and instrument the instruction from `nop` to `breakpoint`, and after that, the attached tracing event is run.
-After deregistering the probe, USDB will restore the `nop` instruction from `breakpoint`.
+After deregistering the probe, USDT will restore the `nop` instruction from `breakpoint`.

 The overhead of using USDT probes is almost zero when no tool is